 Contemporary Technologies and Kawaii

-Japanese pornography has long tradition, but in recent times it introduces new genres widely known as manga/hentai and video games/eroge.
-Athough we all know how the world of hentai porn takes on the world, the latest trends in Japanese porn industry includes not only kawaii values of cuteness, infantile Lolita appearance or even cosplay, but the specific practice of using kawaii things as sexual toys.
+Japanese pornography has a long tradition, but in recent times it introduces new genres widely known as manga/hentai and video games/eroge.
+Although we all know how the world of hentai porn takes on the world, the latest trends in the Japanese porn industry include not only kawaii values of cuteness, infantile Lolita appearance or even cosplay, but the specific practice of using kawaii things as sex toys.
 And it rocks all the porn and adult sites all over the world.
-In last years videos with cute girls wearing kawaii accessories and using sweet animal-like or cartoon-character action figures while having sex exploded like global trend.
-This is no wonder if we know that porn trends just follows popular culture and its presence in mass segment of audience, and from 1990s kawaii has widespread out of Japan.
+In last year’s videos with cute girls wearing kawaii accessories and using sweet animal-like or cartoon-character action figures while having sex exploded like global trend.
+This is no wonder if we know that porn trends just follows popular culture and its presence in the mass segment of the audience, and from 1990s kawaii has widespread out of Japan.

 Kawaii in Contemporary Art

-Within the world of contemporary Japanese art there are many artist figures somehow connected to kawaii concepts, from the esthetics and appearance to the core values of kawaii – cuteness, harmfulness, benevolent virtues and naïve existence, beauty and innocence of youth and presexual world that is lost by growing up.
-Also, kawaii become strong cultural association and the hallmark reference of Japanese art and culture so it is frequently present in work of Japanese artists abroad, within the context of western world of contemporary art.
-Trough the stating the most important artists relating on kawaii we will just ajar the door of the enormously sumptuous world of kawaii.
+Within the world of contemporary Japanese art, there are many artist figures somehow connected to kawaii concepts, from the esthetics and appearance to the core values of kawaii – cuteness, harmfulness, benevolent virtues and naïve existence, beauty and innocence of youth and the presexual world that is lost by growing up.
+Also, kawaii become a strong cultural association and the hallmark reference of Japanese art and culture so it is frequently present in the work of Japanese artists abroad, within the context of the western world of contemporary art.
+Trough the stating the most important artists relating to kawaii we will just ajar the door of the enormously sumptuous world of kawaii.

 More Than Kawaii – Yayoi Kusama

-The dame of Japanese avant-garde and the most prominent figure of contemporary Japanese art, Yayoi Kusama is perceived in western world as kawaii although she distancing herself from the inevitably commercial character of kawaii word.
-From the other hand, the distinctive esthetics of her work, the iconic polka dots and infinite psychedelic worlds of repetitive motifs could be seen trough the values of kawaii – cuteness and harmful caring safe places.
-Dealing with the themes of feminism, psychological terms of obsession and self-reflection, as well as strong sexual connotation makes her work lays in wider field of avant-garde and contemporary abstract art.
+The dame of Japanese avant-garde and the most prominent figure of contemporary Japanese art, Yayoi Kusama is perceived in the western world as kawaii although she distancing herself from the inevitably commercial character of the kawaii word.
+On the other hand, the distinctive aesthetics of her work, the iconic polka dots and the infinite psychedelic worlds of repetitive motifs could be seen through the values of kawaii – cuteness and harmful caring safe places.
+Dealing with the themes of feminism, psychological terms of obsession and self-reflection, as well as strong sexual connotations makes her work lays in a wider field of avant-garde and contemporary abstract art.